How pitch training can help startups get their story right – TechCrunch

 One of the usual and even surprising values for most executives is the insight the process provides.
 When someone is running either a big company or a scaleup, their day to day is all about growing.
 They rarely have time to sit down and think about where they’re heading in terms of future product.
 They do have a roadmap, and their KPIs, but I rarely see a strong future vision broken down into steps.

-The pitching process provides them with two valuable things: time, and perception.
+The pitching process provides them with two valuable things: time and perception.
 Time because as they’re paying me, they’re stuck with me and need to allocate time for our sessions.
 That bubble, and the need to build a coherent story that tells why the company is at that particular point, create tremendous insight for most.
 And then, there’s perception.
 It’s funny because they’re the ones that provide all the pieces of the picture, I just help them put them together and then point at the obvious.

 This process is very rewarding at a personal level for them.
 It helps them build a confidence that, while it was always there, it rarely shone through the pitch before.
 It also makes them reflect on where they want to go next, not just from a product perspective, but from a mission’s perspective.
 It reconnects them with that side that most of us care about, and the personal questions we ask ourselves about life and meaning.